cokeeffekt/snub/readme.md

 ##### `snub.mono('eventname', payload).send([function]);`

-Emits an event trigger with the payload .send() accepts and optional callback function which carries a boolean value which will indicate whether or not a listener heard the event trigger.
+Emits an event trigger with the payload .send() accepts and optional callback function which carries a numbrt value which will indicate the amount of listeners that heard the event trigger.
 Mono will only be delivered to a single listener, this is first come first served, there is not methodology or way to control this as of yet, think of it as random delivery.

 ##### `snub.poly('eventname', payload).replyAt(function()).send([function]);`